nims-spin-theory/MLIP_HOT/README.md

 #### Optimization with Strain Perturbations

-Apply strain perturbations before optimization initialization to explore different initial structural configurations by flag `--strain`.
-The strained structures are stored in columns `strained_cell`, `strained_positions`, and `strained_numbers`,
+Apply strain perturbations before optimization to explore different initial structural configurations using the `--strain` flag.
+The strained structures are stored in columns `strained_cell`, `strained_positions`, and `strained_numbers`.

 ```bash
 # Scalar input for isotropic strain